The grad-div conforming virtual element method for the quad-div problem in three dimensions: Abstract

 \section{Abstract}

-{ We propose a new stable variational formulation for the quad-div problem in three dimensions and prove its well-posedness.
+We propose a new stable variational formulation for the quad-div problem in three dimensions and prove its well-posedness.
 Using this weak form, we develop and analyze the $\boldsymbol{H}(\operatorname{grad-div})$-conforming virtual element method of arbitrary approximation orders on polyhedral meshes.
 Three families of $\boldsymbol{H}(\operatorname{grad-div})$-conforming virtual elements are constructed based on the structure of a de Rham sub-complex with enhanced smoothness, resulting in an exact discrete virtual element complex.
 In the lowest-order case, the simplest element has only one degree of freedom at each vertex and face, respectively.
-We rigorously prove the interpolation error estimates, the stability of discrete bilinear forms, the well-posedness of discrete formulation and the optimal error estimates.
-Some numerical examples are shown to verify the theoretical results.}
+The rigorous analysis includes interpolation error estimates, stability of the discrete bilinear forms, well-posedness of the discrete formulation, and optimal convergence rates.
+Some numerical examples are shown to verify the theoretical results.

 \keywords{$\boldsymbol{H}(\operatorname*{grad-div})$-conforming; virtual elements; quad-div problem; variational formulation; de Rham complex; polyhedral meshes}